There’s no way around it: Owning and renting out real estate properties takes time. It can be especially draining if you own several properties.

 This includes controlling maintenance fees and avoiding potential problems that could lead to legal fees, vacancies, and damages related to mishandled repairs.

-When You Shouldn’t Hire a Property Manager
+When You Shouldn’t Hire a Property Management Company

 You shouldn’t hire a property management company if you thoroughly enjoy being a landlord and you have the time.
 If managing properties is your passion, then you should manage them directly.
 Also, if you have 1-2 local properties, it may be more feasible for you to manage them yourself — especially if they are located close to where you live.